void-patch/reaper-updater/README.md

 - `tar`
 - `bash` (the REAPER installer itself needs it)
 - `xdg-user-dirs` (only when using `--archive` without a path, or `--get-only`)

+The script itself is **distro-agnostic** (POSIX shell, no package-manager calls).
+The commands below just show how to install the dependencies under different package managers.
+Any other distro works too, just install the equivalent packages.

 On Debian/Ubuntu/Mint: